ginalolli/ginalolli.github.io/_posts/2024-05-24-quick-start-guide-for-ballpoint-pens.md

 ## Troubleshooting Guide

-Here's the refined troubleshooting guide with enhancements and eliminating redundancies:

 | Issue                         | Possible Cause                          | Solution                                                                                              |
 |-------------------------------|-----------------------------------------|-------------------------------------------------------------------------------------------------------|
 | **Ink Thickens**              | Due to temperature changes              | Rub the pen gently between your hands to warm the ink.                                                |